sixeyed/docker-windows-workshop/slides/sections/frontend-reverse-proxy.md

 ## Upgrade to use the new homepage

-Now we can run the app and have content proxied by Nginx.
 Check out the [v2 manifest](https://github.com/sixeyed/docker-windows-workshop/blob/dcus18/app/v2.yml) - it adds services for the homepage and the proxy.

-Only the reverse proxy has `ports` specified.
-It is the public entrypoint to the app, all other containers are internal - they can access each other, but the outside world can't get to them.
+Only the proxy has `ports` specified.
+It's the public entrypoint to the app, all other containers are internal - they can access each other, but the outside world can't get to them.

 _Upgrade to v2:_